 Mickey And Minnie’s Runaway Railway is easily one of the best rides at Disney.
 While it replaced the Great Movie Ride and I was very salty about that, it isn’t trying to imitate the Great Movie Ride in any way!
 It has an indoor queue for much of the waiting, which makes it our alternative pick as opposed to Slinky Dog, which is totally outdoors!

 It utilizes the same technology as Rise Of The Resistance above but has no height requirements and is a family-friendly ride!
 Family-friendly does NOT mean boring in any way, shape, or form!
 The latest technology, sites, and sounds means that this ride is here to stay!

 New attractions at Disney World are usually hits, but there have definitely been some misses.
 You do not have to worry about that with Mickey and Minnie’s Runaway Railway.
 It is straight-up delightful from start to finish.

 Best Tier 2 Fastpass Choices

 Toy Story Midway Mania

-If you want a Disney World FastPass Tier 1 choice that is not a roller coaster, we suggest Toy Story Midway Mania.
-It is a favorite at Disney World, and can have significant wait times.
+If you want a Disney World FastPass Tier 2 choice that is not a thrill ride, we suggest Toy Story Midway Mania.
+It is a favorite Disney World Ride, and can have significant wait times.
 When I tell you that this is one of my top favorite rides at Disney World, I am not kidding!
 It is one of the best and most entertaining rides and I love it.

 Toy Story Midway Mania is like the sophisticated, cooler older brother to Buzz Lightyear’s Space Ranger Spin.
 If you have small children or a group with people who just do not do roller coaster, definitely check this one out.